Newspapers are a valuable source of information. They provide insight into what interests and concerns people both now and in the past.

-LexisLibrary - Primarily a source for legal information, but also a key resource for articles from UK national and regional newspapers.
-Make sure you select the News tab from the bar across the top of the home page, to limit your search to newspapers, before you search!
-Watch our video, Finding newspaper articles using LexisLibrary for help and advice.
+Lexis+ UK Legal Research - Primarily a source for legal information, but also a key resource for articles from UK national and regional newspapers.
+Make sure you select the Content tab from the bar across the top of the home page then select Newspapers, to limit your search to newspapers, before you search!
+For further help watch the video Using Lexis+ to find newspaper articles.

 Financial Times Online - We provide full access.
 The first time you access it you'll need to register for a personal FT.com account.
 The registration form asks for your email address - please use your University of Salford email address.
 Once registered you can follow topics of interest, set up alerts and save stories to read later.
 Take the My FT tour to find out more about it.

 Newsstreams Newspapers - This covers the US, Canada and International newspapers, including some British titles.
 They include The Bangkok Post, El Norte, Jerusalem Post, South China Morning Post, Chicago Tribune, Los Angeles Times, New York Times, The Wall Street Journal, the Washington Post and many others.
 Please note – the most recent issues are not available for some titles.